- Things to Do

 pictured: Pleasure Pier

-Schlitterbahn Galveston Island Waterpark is OPEN after closing last year due to the pandemic.
-The reopening coincided with cosmetic updates at the park, which will be sporting brighter colors on its family slides, Wolfpack and Thunder Tub attractions.
+Schlitterbahn Galveston Island Waterpark is scheduled to reopen May 22 after closing last year due to the pandemic.
+The reopening will coincide with cosmetic updates at the park, which will be sporting brighter colors on its family slides, Wolfpack and Thunder Tub attractions.
 Additionally, the park’s Pointe Pizza restaurant has been remodeled and will feature a new menu.
 For details, visit www.schlitterbahn.com/galveston.

 While Seawall beaches are open year-round, the island’s largest public beach parks – Stewart Beach and East Beach – open seasonally.
 The 2021 beach season kicked off in March, offering a variety of special amenities.
 Visitors to the beach parks can take advantage of restrooms, showers, beach chair rentals, volleyball courts, snack bars and other concessions, including horseback riding and helicopter tours.
 For more information, visit www.galvestonbeachinfo.com.